A natural dye experiment: black oak leaves

 Repurposed Yarn: Unspun = 880 y / 100g in colorway ” Golden Fields “.
 Remade by Moi!

-Pattern for this yarn is forthcoming!
+Pattern made from this yarn is now available HERE

 See all posts Unspun